auth0/docs/articles/tokens/idp.md

 ---
-description: How to obtain Identity Provider access tokens.
+description: How to obtain Identity Provider Access Tokens.
 ---
 # Identity Provider Access Tokens

 ## Overview

-Third-party access tokens are issued by Identity Providers (including Social providers like Facebook and Google) when a user authenticates with that provider.
-These access tokens can be used to call the API of the third-party provider that issued them.
+Third-party Access Tokens are issued by Identity Providers (including Social providers like Facebook and Google) when a user authenticates with that provider.
+These Access Tokens can be used to call the API of the third-party provider that issued them.

-## How to obtain Identity Provider access tokens
+## How to obtain Identity Provider Access Tokens

-Identity Provider (IdP) access tokens can be obtained after the user has authenticated with the IdP by making an HTTP GET call to the `/api/v2/user/{user-id}` endpoint containing an Auth0 API token generated with  `read:user_idp_tokens` scope.
+Identity Provider (IdP) Access Tokens can be obtained after the user has authenticated with the IdP by making an HTTP GET call to the `/api/v2/user/{user-id}` endpoint containing an Auth0 API token generated with  `read:user_idp_tokens` scope.
 The `access_token` for the IdP will be available in the `identities` array, under the element for the particular connection.

-For a step-by-step guide on obtaining IdP access tokens, see: [Call an Identity Provider API](/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api).
+For a step-by-step guide on obtaining IdP Access Tokens, see: [Call an Identity Provider API](/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api).

-## How to control contents of IdP access tokens
+## How to control contents of IdP Access Tokens

-The contents of third-party access tokens will vary by the issuing IdP.
+The contents of third-party Access Tokens will vary by the issuing IdP.

 ## Validity